Shaishta-Anjum/Oven-Joy-Pizzeria-Sales-Report/README.md

 ![Report](https://github.com/Shaishta-Anjum/Pizza-Sales-Report/blob/main/icons/Screenshot%202024-01-13%20234729.png?raw=true)

 The dashboard allows you to filter the analysis based on Pizza category, offering a comprehensive view of sales performance for each category.
-Additionally, leverage the sliders to narrow down the data within specific date ranges, providing you with the flexibility to analyze trends and patterns over time.
+Additionally, you can leverage the sliders to narrow down the data within specific date ranges, providing you with the flexibility to analyze trends and patterns over time.

 ## Insights
 - Orders are highest on weekends, i.e. on **Friday/Saturday** evenings.